Kateřina Konečná: Member of the European Parliament

 In 2004, shortly after the Czech Republic joined the EU and before the subsequent European Parliament elections, Konečná became a "temporary MEP" before the elected Czech MEPs took up their mandate.
 From 2004 to 2014, she was also included in the Czech delegation to the Parliamentary Assembly of the Council of Europe (PACE).
 In the 2014 European Parliament elections, Konečná headed the KSČM list and was elected with 28,154 preferential votes.
 She was re-elected to the parliament in May 2019, and again in June 2024 as lead candidate for the Stačilo! alliance.

 Konečná is a member of the Committee on the Internal Market and Consumer Protection, the Committee on Transport and Tourism and the Delegation to the Euronest Parliamentary Assembly.
 She is also a substitute member of the Committee on the Environment, Public Health and Food Safety, as well as the Delegation to the EU-Serbia Stabilisation and Association Parliamentary Committee.

+Views on Russia

+Konečná argues that Russia is not a dangerous state and that Putin only wants to bring peace to Europe, also stating that Putin was "defending his country" with the invasion of Ukraine, the "collective west" started the war, and that Russia is victim of the war.
+She has also called for the Czech Republic to withdraw from NATO.